-- 422 Social Groups (4) Analysis of structure and function of social groups, to include families, university groups, professional associations, encounter groups, and juvenile gangs. - 425 Crowds, Publics, and Social Movements (4, FaSp) Spontaneous, expressive and creative forms that support or revolutionize society, including topics such as audiences, student unrest, tax revolts, patriotism, uprisings, and women's movements. - 430m Work and the Workplace (4) Contrasting views of work in contemporary societies; technological change in the workplace; opportunity, inequality, conflict, and alienation in different occupations.
+SOCI 422 Social Groups (4) Analysis of structure and function of social groups, to include families, university groups, professional associations, encounter groups, and juvenile gangs.

+SOCI 425 Crowds, Publics, and Social

+Movements (4, FaSp) Spontaneous, expressive and creative forms that support or revolutionize society, including topics such as audiences, student unrest, tax revolts, patriotism, uprisings, and women's movements.
-Sociology 445

-- 432m Racial and Ethnic Relations in a Global Society (4, FaSp) Examination of race/ethnic relations with U.S. and selected countries from a global perspective, causes and social effects of globalization on people's lives and on U.S. attitudes and political policies. - 435m Women in Society (4) Women today in the labor force, in politics, and in the family.
-Past and contemporary attempts to expand the position of women in society. - 437m Sexuality and Society (4) Historical and contemporary sexual issues (pornography, prostitution, rape) examined in light of Victorianism, Freudianism, Marxism, scientific sexology, feminism, gay liberationism, and sexual conservatism. - 445 Political Sociology (4, Irregular) Political power, conflict and apathy; public symbols, debate and discourse; nationalism; relations between politics, provision of social services and economics in comparative and historical perspective.
-Prerequisite: SOCI 370. - 455m Gender and Sport (4) (Enroll in SWMS 455m) - 460 Key Issues in Contemporary International Migration (4, Irregular) Overview of contemporary patterns of international migration and its implications for receiving and sending countries, with a special emphasis on immigration to the United States. - 470 Development and Social Change in the Third World (4) Theories and case studies on social, economic, political, and cultural development and change in the Third World: Latin America, Asia, or Africa. - 475 Medical Sociology (4) Social and cultural factors in causation of disease, health care utilization and health care delivery. - 490x Directed Research (2-8, max 8, FaSpSm) Individual research and readings.
-Not available for graduate credit. - 494 Sociology Honors Seminar I (4, Fa)

-Advanced seminar involving extensive reading, research and discussions.
-Selected subjects; offered in fall only and restricted to honors students.
-Acceptance into the Honors Program.
+SOCI 430m Work and the Workplace (4) Contrasting views of work in contemporary societies; technological change in the workplace; opportunity, inequality, conflict, and alienation in different occupations.

+SOCI 432m Racial and Ethnic Relations in a Global Society (4, FaSp) Examination of race/ethnic relations with U.S. and selected countries from a global perspective, causes and social effects of globalization on people's lives and on U.S. attitudes and political policies.

+SOCI 435m Women in Society (4) Women today in the labor force, in politics, and in the family.
+Past and contemporary attempts to expand the position of women in society.

+SOCI 437m Sexuality and Society (4)

+Historical and contemporary sexual issues (pornography, prostitution, rape) examined in light of Victorianism, Freudianism, Marxism, scientific sexology, feminism, gay liberationism, and sexual conservatism.

-495 Sociology Honors Seminar II (4, Sp)
+SOCI 445 Political Sociology (4, Irregular)